mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 13 Transactions
+## 13 Transactions

-This chapter guides you through practicing customer transactions, ensuring that your trial balance and customer balance detail match the provided examples.
+Customer transactions, ensure your trial balance and customer balance detail match!
 It also discusses common mistakes and how to troubleshoot them.

 1. Ensure your trial balance and customer balance detail match the provided examples before starting.
 2. Enter the transactions one by one into QBO.